flimflam-austin/hugo-cms-test/site/content/quick_reads/20180917-18-09-17-did-sec-kerry-break-the-law/index.md

       years.**
     _key: card-4-b29e2613-f4db-4506-8706-2d3bd1b25916
   - order: 4
     body: "> “I’ll leave the legal determinations to others.
 But what Secretary Kerry has done is unseemly and unprecedented.
 This is a former secretary of state engaged with the world’s largest state sponsor of terror, and according to him a\x13 right?
 You don’t have to take my word for it….He was talking to them.
-He was telling them to wait out this administration.”  \n  \n  \n  \nSec of State Mike Pompeo"
+He was telling them to wait out this administration.”  \n  \nSec of State Mike Pompeo"
     _key: card-5-16261167-758b-48a4-8aa2-23630762d819
   - order: 5
     body: >-